agusmoles/dogs-challenge/README.md

 - Assumed that in the Home page all breeds should be displayed
 - The search breed input starts searching after not typing for 350ms
 - Used `Local Storage` for implementing breeds team
+- Decided to use the `image` link as an `id` for the Dogs added to "My Team"

 ### What should you build?